 Food Poisoning Outbreaks Related to Food Trade

-Bacterial foodborne agents are the leading causes of all food poisoning outbreaks.
+- Bacterial foodborne agents are the leading causes of food poisoning outbreaks.

 Important Contributing Factors

 - Cross contamination of ready-to-eat food by raw food

 - Cross contamination by food handlers